adeharo9/AirlineScheduling/README.md

 $ `./AirlineScheduling`

-On the screen will appear the isntructions on how to properly set an execution session of the program.
+The instructions on how to properly set an execution session of the program will appear on screen.

 $ `./AirlineScheduling [-12hL] [-a algorithm] [-AM]`